 Finally, a shameless plug for the writings of a good friend,

-from us too early - if you like
+tragically taken from us too early - if you like detective stories

-detective stories and science fiction, take a look at Checkmate Fiction by the
+and science fiction, take a look at Checkmate Fiction by

-his thoughts about politics, movies, and everything else - including
+shared his thoughts about politics, movies, and everything else -

 Data Responsive Modular, Interleaved Task Programming System, IBM Technical Disclosure Bulletin, Vol. 13, No. 8, 2425-26, January 1971

 Data Stream Linkage Mechanism, IBM Systems Journal, Vol. 17, No. 4, 1978